netops2devops/netops2devops/README.md

-- 👋 Hi, I’m Kapil and I am a Security Engineer by profession.
+- 👋 Hi!
+I’m Kapil (pronunciation : `cup ill`) and I am a Security Engineer by profession.
 - 😜 I am also a recovering Network Engineer and an Openstack survivor.
 - 👀 I’m interested in developing software and automation tools for security operations (blue team or red team)
 - 🌱 I’m currently learning Django and container security.